September 24, 2019 Sid No Comments on 10 Useful Terms Non-Designers Need to Know

-For diverse creative teams like us here at MicroCreatives, working on a project requires collaboration among members with different roles.
-The creatives including the designers, developers, animators, and writers may all be familiar with basic terms like ‘PSD’, ‘typography’ and ‘fonts’ and can communicate with each other well.
-But there will also be times that things may get lost in translation especially when designers work with non-designers who are not familiar with some design terms.
+For creative teams like us here at MicroCreatives, working on a project requires collaboration among members with different roles.
+The creatives including the designers, developers, animators, and writers may all be familiar with basic terms like ‘PSD’, ‘typography’, and ‘fonts’ and can communicate with each other well.
+But there will also be times that things may get lost in translation, especially when designers work with non-designers who are not familiar with some design terms.

-To prevent miscommunication from happening, online marketing company Pagemodo created the useful infographic ‘How to Speak Designer’ that serves as a cheat sheet containing some of the most commonly used graphic design terms and their meanings.
+To prevent miscommunication from happening, here’s a cheat sheet of some of the most commonly used graphic design terms and their meanings.
 This is helpful for non-designers, especially the clients, marketers, and account and project managers.

-- Wireframes – refers to a basic layout that doesn’t have design elements yet.
+Wireframes are the basic layout that doesn’t have design elements yet.
 It represents the product’s or website’s structure or skeleton.

-- Prototype – refers to the later stage of the project where it’s meant to give the client an idea on how the working product will work or look like.
+The prototype comes in the later stage of the project, where it’s meant to give the client an idea on how the final product will work or look like.

-- Grid – refers to the guide often used in both print and digital works which helps with aligning elements and also to work with greater consistency.
+The grid serves as the guide often used in both print and digital works, which helps with aligning elements and also to work with greater consistency.

-- White Space – refers to the blank area that is left empty to bring further focus on the other, more important elements of the design.
+White space is the blank areas left empty to bring further focus on the other, more important elements of the design.

-- Gradient – refers to the usage of colors that fade into one another creating a look that goes from opaque to transparent.
+Gradient is when the colors fade into one another, creating a look that goes from opaque to transparent.

 This serves as the limit to up to where content or design is allowed.
 It is the space between the border and the object found outside of it.

 Also known as line height, leading in typography refers to how lines of text are spaced vertically.